JeffSkynird/architecture-labs/labs/001-cqrs-es/docs/adr/0002-outbox-pattern.md

 ## Decision
 Implement the **Outbox Pattern**:
-- In the same transaction as domain event append, write an **outbox** record.
+- In the same transaction as domain event append, write an **outbox** record to `data/outbox.sqlite`.
-- A background **dispatcher** pulls outbox entries, publishes to the broker (simulated in the lab), retries with backoff, and marks as sent idempotently.
+- A background **dispatcher** polls the outbox, retries with exponential backoff, and publishes integration events to RabbitMQ (`orders.integration-events`, persistent delivery) before idempotently marking rows as sent.

 ## Alternatives
 - **Direct publish** post-commit: risks lost messages during crashes.